🌍 No Army, No Energy, No Problem — We'll Prepare a Good Speech (Not Using AI) and It Will All Work Out

-Spending more time in Europe lately has given me a front-row seat to something genuinely fascinating β and if you squint, occasionally hilarious.
+Spending more time in Europe lately has given me a front-row seat to something genuinely fascinating — almost funny, even though it's no laughing matter.

 A Continent Worth Admiring.
 And Questioning.